AhmedSaeed2305/FWD-advanced-track-online-storefront/README.md

 SALT_ROUNDS=10
 TOKEN_SECRET=secretString

-2 - Create a database on postgresql database with the name "online_storefront 3 - install all the dependencies for the project by using the following command: "npm install" 4 - Then you can run the following command in the console to create the tables required for the database and link them together: "db-migrate up"
+2 - install all the dependencies for the project by using the following command: "npm install" 1 - Create a database on postgresql database with the name "online_storefront 4 - Then you can run the following command in the console to create the tables required for the database and link them together: "db-migrate up"

 ## schema structure

 1 - Table: user_table(user_id: serial perimary key, first_name: varchar, last_name: varchar, password: varchar)
-2 - Table: products_table(product_id: serial perimary key, name: varchar, price: integer, category: varchar) 3 - Table: orders_table(id: serial perimary key, quantity: integer, status: boolean, user_id: integer [references user_table], product_id: integer [references products_table])
+2 - Table: products_table(product_id: serial perimary key, name: varchar, price: integer, category: varchar) 3 - Table: orders_table(id: serial perimary key, status: boolean, user_id: integer [references user_table])
+4 - Table: orders_product(id: serial perimary key, quantity: integer, order_id: integer [references orders_table], product_id: integer [references products_table])

 # USERS model

 ## After you can start using the provided end point to create a user and get a new JWT

-1 - Create [new JWT token generated] "/new-user" [POST] 2 - first name, last name and password must be provided in the body of the request 3 - the password will get hashed and will not be stored as entered 4 - there is an authentication method for future password verifications to login
+1 - Create new user [new JWT token generated] "/new-user" [POST] 2 - first name, last name and password must be provided in the body of the request 3 - the password will get hashed and will not be stored as entered 4 - there is an authentication method for future password verifications to login

-## Next you can show or index all users using the following end points and you have to supply the JWT for each
+## Next you can show one user or index all users using the following end points and you have to supply the JWT for each

-- Show [token required] "user?id=" [GET] id must be provided as a query params in the header
+- Show [token required] "user?id=" [GET] user id must be provided as a query params in the url
 - Index [token required] "/users" [GET]

 # PRODUCTS model

 ## Then you can Create, get one product by id or get all products and you have to supply the JWT for each also

-1 - Create [token required] "/new-product" [POST] must provide name, price, category in the body of the request 2 - Show "/product?id=" [GET] id must be provided as a query params in the header 3 - Index "/products" [GET]
+1 - Create [token required] "/new-product" [POST] must provide name, price, category and token in the body of the request 2 - Show "/product?id=" [GET] product id must be provided as a query params in the url 3 - Index "/products" [GET]

 # ORDERS model

-## Eventually you can Create new order or get current order or see all orders for a specific user with user id and with JWT
+## After you can Create first new order or get current order or see all orders for a specific user with user id and with JWT

-- Create new order [token required] "/new-order" [POST] quantity, status: boolean, productId and userId must be provided in the body of the request
+- Create new order [token required] "/new-order" [POST] status: boolean, userId, quantity: boolean, productId and token must be provided in the body of the request
-- Current Order by user (args: user id)[token required] "/order/user-id?id=" [GET] id must be provided as a query params in the header
+- Current Order by user (args: user id)[token required] "/order/user-id?id=" [GET] user id must be provided as a query params in the URL
-- Show all orders by user Id [Token required] "/orders?id=" [GET] id must be provided as a query params in the header
+- Show all orders by user Id [Token required] "/orders?id=" [GET] user id must be provided as a query params in the URL

+## Eventually you can add products to the order

+- Add more products to the order at this route [token required] "/add-products" [POST] quantity, orderId, productId and token must be provided in the body of the request

 ### to run unit tests "npm run test" script is used.